evheus/evheus.github.io/README.md

 3) Bear market rally long puts system.
 Using volume, momentum, and volatility.

 **Interesting questions:**
+- How do we find evidence that security X leads security Y?
-- What happens when yield curves converge?
+- What is the predictive value of yield curve convergence?
 - What is the best way to model the flight-to-quality phenomenon?
 - How do we dampen drawdowns specific to momentum portfolios (the rest of the market does not notice)?
-- How do we find evidence that security X leads security Y?
 - Why isn't there a better way to share articles and papers?

 **Past Projects and Papers:**